Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

 Newton's method is used to solve the system of nonlinear algebraic equations in the numerical continuation, and the user must supply the {LOCA} package with a routine for computing the Newton step.
 That is, the user must provide a routine that solves a linear system having as coefficient matrix the \jacobian\ of the system of nonlinear algebraic equations.
-For this purpose, we employed iterative methods for solving linear systems \cite{bk:greenbaum,bk:kelley}, specifically solvers for linear systems from the Meschach software package \cite{meschach}.
-For further efficiency in the calculations, we used {POSIX} threads (pthreads) programming \cite{pthreads} in our routines, taking thus advantage of the multiple cores available nowadays in personal workstations.
-Relevant details about this Newton step computation are provided next, in Section~\ref{sec:computation_newton_step}.
-Finally, the computation of the nonlinear terms $\FNL$ in \refEqn{eqn:Feq0} and $\JNL$ in \refEqn{eqn:Jv}, needed, respectively, for the evaluation of $\F$ and that of the product of the \jacobian\ matrix and a vector, was done using the {FFTW} software package \cite{fftw}.
+For this purpose, we employed iterative methods for solving linear systems, specifically the {GMRES} solver from the Meschach software package \cite{meschach}.
+The computation of the nonlinear terms $\FNL$ in \refEqn{eqn:cgle_nleqns} and $\JNL$ in \refEqn{eqn:Jv}, needed, respectively, for the evaluation of $\F$ and that of the product of the \jacobian\ matrix and a vector, was done using the {FFTW} software package \cite{fftw}.
+For further efficiency in the calculations we used {POSIX} threads (pthreads) programming \cite{pthreads} in our routines, taking thus advantage of the multiple cores available nowadays in personal workstations.